- Research at Western

 Activities regulated under the DTCA, also known as 'controlled activities', fall into the following categories:

-DEC provides an Activity Questionnaire (opens in a new window) to help you determine whether your research falls under any of the above controlled activities.
+DEC provides an Activity Questionnaire (currently unavailable) (opens in a new window) to help you determine whether your research falls under any of the above controlled activities.

 In specific cases, the Minister of Defence may issue a notice to prohibit a dual-use publication or brokering activity if there is reasonable belief that it would prejudice Australia's security or international obligations.